Praecipua - 46 Leonis Minoris

 Praecipua, also designated as 46 Leonis Minoris , is a variable hypergiant star in the constellation of Leo Minor.

 Praecipua visual magnitude is 3.83.
-Because of its moderate brightness, Praecipua should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Praecipua should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.